feature-image

 ADVERTISEMENT

-Constant whistles break any natural tempo, wiping out fast breaks and turning the game into a series of pauses at the line.
+Constant whistles broke any natural tempo, wiping out fast breaks and turning the game into a series of pauses at the line.
 Instead of fluid back-and-forth action, everything slows into isolated, repetitive scoring chances.
-While it boosts efficiency, the heavy reliance on free throws makes the contest feel choppy, overly controlled by calls rather than the players creating plays.
+While it boosts efficiency, the heavy reliance on free throws made the contest feel choppy, overly controlled by calls rather than the players creating plays.
 Therefore, another fan said, “I wanted to watch a free throw contest, and it turned out to be a playoffs game.
 Magic vs. Pistons – Game 3.”

 ADVERTISEMENT